Bethany Lily April Tugs At Bikini Top In Sultry New Instagram Pic

-Bethany Lily April has been heating up her Instagram page recently with a steady stream of lingerie and swimsuit pics, continuing the trend yesterday with a new bikini snap.
+Bethany Lily April has been heating up her Instagram page recently with a steady stream of lingerie and swimsuit pics, and she continued the trend from yesterday with a new bikini snap.
 There were two photos in the Instagram series with the second one showing her tugging at her top in a flirty manner while flaunting her cleavage.

-In the shot, the bombshell stood with her body angled towards the camera as she placed her right hand on her head and gazed into the distance with a sultry expression on her face.
+In the shot, the bombshell stood with her body angled toward the camera as she placed her right hand on her head and gazed into the distance with a sultry expression on her face.

 The ensemble was light blue, and the top had long sleeves and a low neckline that hugged the sides of her curvy chest.
 Her bottoms were matching with thick straps that rested high on her hips and the swimsuit left her chest and toned abs on display.

 Bethany wore her hair down in a side part and her locks obscured the right side of her face as they reached the top of her chest.
-Her makeup application included pink eyeshadow, heavy blush, and dark pink lipstick.
+Her makeup application included pink eye shadow, heavy blush, and dark pink lipstick.
 She didn’t wear any visible accessories which kept the attention completely on her physique.

 She was photographed outside in front of a rocky backdrop near the ocean.

-On the other hand, the Bethany was photographed standing with one hand on a dark rock in the first photo of the set.
+Bethany was photographed standing with one hand on a dark rock in the first photo of the set.
 She brushed her hair over her left shoulder this time and played with her locks with her left hand.
 Bethany crossed her left leg in front and looked into the distance with her lips slightly parted.

 Her followers seemingly had only compliments for the blonde in the comments section.

-“What an awesome shoot great photography,looking beautiful as ever,” gushed a supporter.
+“What an awesome shoot great photography, looking beautiful as ever,” gushed a supporter.

 “I don’t get tired of saying it, the most beautiful girl in the world,” raved a second social media user.